 We enjoy superb school grounds, including a wildlife area with a pond.
 These resources are used to support children's learning about living things and the environment.

-Art is highly valued at Nursteed School.
+Art is valued at Nursteed School.
 By creating their own works of art children develop practical skills, extend their imaginations, express themselves and build up a feel for what is beautiful.
-We build art into the whole curriculum, allowing all subjects to be explored in creative ways.
+We build art into the curriculum, allowing all subjects to be explored in creative ways.
 Children draw, paint, print, and use textiles, clay and junk materials.

 Learning about art involves an appreciation of other people's work.
 Children observe the work of artists from many cultures and times, helping them to develop their own ideas in new ways.
 We maintain a lively school environment that raises interest and celebrates children's achievements.

-By designing and making items in school, children come to understand the processes involved in making all new things.
+By designing and making items in school, children come to understand the processes involved in making things.
 Activities include building with construction kits, cooking, and making models of various kinds, some with working parts.
 Children learn to work safely and co-operatively, handling simple tools properly.
 They plan, test, predict and re-think their ideas.
 They apply their growing knowledge to help solve problems, get a feel for how different materials behave, and see the need for accuracy and care.

 Children in Key Stage 2 (Year 3 to Year 6) learn French and build up their knowledge of different languages and cultures.